ValgulNecron/kasuki/readme.md

     - [ ] Poll feature with custom choice and a graph afterward for comparison.
     - [X] Figure out the necessary deps to work.
 Once found, change the dockerfile to use an ubuntu base image to reduce size — Done.
     - [ ] Better error handling.
-Different error message, type and replies everytime not in certain condition.
+Different error messages, type and replies everytime not in certain condition.

 - Anime submodule:
     - [X] Finish comparison function.